skyflowapi/skyflow-js/packages/skyflow-flowvault-js/README.md

 });

 // Mount the reveal elements.
-revealContainer.mount('#container'); // Assumes there is a div with container
+revealComposableContainer.mount('#container'); // Assumes there is a div with container
 // ...

 // Update label, labelStyles properties on cardHolderNameRevealElement.